Data Center Temperature Sensor Placement

 What Is a Data Center Temperature Sensor?

-There are several types of temperature sensors that vary based on what you need to measure and the location.
-The main types include:
+Temperature sensors vary based on what you need to measure and the location.

-- Thermistors: The thermistor is typically a polymer or ceramic tool that measures the drop in the resistance of the thermistor as the temperature rises.
+• Thermistors: The thermistor is typically a polymer or ceramic tool that measures the drop in resistance of the thermistor as the temperature rises.

-- Semiconductor-based ICS: There are two subcategories of temperature sensors based on the semiconductor, including distant digital types and local temperature.
+• Semiconductor-based ICS: There are two subcategories of temperature sensors based on the semiconductor, including distant digital types and local temperature.
+Often, an internal current and temperature device located on the circuit board enables these sensors to provide efficient real-time monitoring of sensitive equipment components.
 Local sensors have analog or digital outputs, while digital outputs come with multiple options, including I2C, SMBus, 1-Wire and Serial Peripheral Interface (SPI).

 This guide will take you through the importance of temperature and humidity sensors and monitoring, the best placements for data center temperature sensors and how to ensure you have a reliable cooling system.